Alexis Castro (footballer, born 1994)

-Alexis Castro (born 18 October 1994) is an Argentine professional footballer who plays as a midfielder for Tigre in the Argentine Primera División.
+Alexis Castro (born 18 October 1994) is an Argentine professional footballer who plays as a midfielder for Estudiantes.

 Career

 Born in Buenos Aires, Castro started his career with Club Atlético Tigre in 2011.
 He made his professional debut for the club on 30 March 2015 against Defensa y Justicia.
 He started the match and played 75 minutes as the match ended 0–0.
 Castro scored his first goals on 7 March 2016, scoring a hattrick against Atlético Tucumán.
 His hattrick helped Tigre win 5–0.